RareSkills/blog/don-t-study-blockchain-if-you-want-a-high-salary/don-t-study-blockchain-if-you-want-a-high-salary.md

 Master means you can solve most medium difficulty problems in 30 minutes without mistakes, and handling every corner case.
 You should be able to code a perfect solution to easy problems in 15 minutes.
 And your variables need to be well named.
 This will put you in a position where you can easily secure multiple job offers and get companies to bid against each other for you.

 Even if you are terrible at negotiating, the competing offers will handle that for you.
 Getting these roles is straightforward.
 Practice algorithmic interview questions like crazy, and when you are ready, send a cold DM to some recruiters at these companies and show them some evidence on leetcode or hackerrank that you really know the stuff and have a good shot at passing the interview.
-The recruiter, who stands to get a nice bonus if you pass, so they will pass your profile along.
+The recruiter, who stands to get a nice bonus if you pass, they will pass your profile along.
 Pass the interview, and boom.
 Now you are rich.

 Alright that’s cool, but everybody hates algorithmic interview questions.
 Is blockchain a solution to this?

 No it isn’t.
-To make your application stand out from the hordes of applicants who have all written ERC20 tokens and put an NFT on Opensea, you’re going to have to put in work that outshines them by a large margin.
+To make your application stand out from the hordes of applicants who have all written ERC20 tokens and put an NFT on OpenSea, you’re going to have to put in work that outshines them by a large margin.
 And that work is going to quickly become as long and laborious as practicing algorithmic interview questions.
 But the outcome is a lot less guaranteed because web3 is a very volatile space.

 Grinding [leetcode](https://www.rareskills.io/post/best-50-leetcode-questions-to-start) is an established path to a high income.
 It’s life’s ultimate cheat code.
 The fact that everyone hates doing it is precisely why it will remain life’s ultimate cheat code.
 If you are willing to do what other people aren’t, you will get the salaries they don’t.
 Plain and simple.